inspire-group/adv-patch-paper-list/README.md

 #### *<u>Check out this [leaderboard](https://github.com/inspire-group/patch-defense-leaderboard) for certified robustness against adversarial patches!</u>*

-The leaderboard provides a summary of all papers in this section!
+The leaderboard provides a summary of all papers in this section! (todo: add ViP)

 #### [Certified Defenses for Adversarial Patches](https://arxiv.org/abs/2003.06693)